 Write a Letter of Encouragement

-Edited by Timbuktu, Charmed, Anonymous, Laurel Waddell and 6 others
+Edited by Timbuktu, Charmed, Laurel Waddell, Christine dela Cruz and 5 others

 We often hear encouraging speeches or inspirational phrases on a television program or in a movie.
 Something grabs our attention and stirs something within us.
 Sometimes, what we hear is so moving and uplifting, we rewind the movie just to hear it again.
 Perhaps we do an online search online to find the exact wording, and post it on our Facebook page to inspire others.
 Maybe we write it down and keep it safe, knowing we'll use it some day, because the words were so powerful we are compelled to share it with someone.

 This kind of encouragement can be so significant and life affirming when the person giving the encouragement is expressing it honestly, clearly, and with sincere passion.
 The emotion is communicated by facial expression, body language, and by the tone of voice.